Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 84 94

-Also listed in the diary for this convoy: British Tenacity and American Bayou Chico.
+The diary also mentions the British British Tenacity and the American Bayou Chico, but station numbers were not known.
+(A. Hague has British Tenacity in station 31, cargo of petrol, while Bayou Chico is listed in station 43, general cargo).
 The latter returned to port and instead joined the slow Convoy SC 77.
 Arabian Prince also returned to port, later joined HX 182, which left Halifax on March 27.

 Also scheduled for this convoy, but did not sail, were: